 Spiritual Greed and Gluttony – Dark Night of The Soul

 Spiritual greed and gluttony?
 Me?
 I have a daily meditation practice and pray throughout the day and the night.
-How can I have spiritual greeting and gluttony?
+How can I have spiritual greed and gluttony?

-In addition to suggesting I spend time with Dark Night Of The Soul, there was also a brief but powerful teaching offered to me verbally.
+In addition to suggesting I spend time with Dark Night Of The Soul, I was also verbally offered a brief but powerful teaching.
 I will do my best to share it with you accurately.

 Spiritual Greed and Gluttony – A Teaching

 “Michael, you have spiritual greed and gluttony.
 You want too much for yourself.
-You are not content with a life that supports prayer, meditation, Reiki, walks on the beach at sunset, peace and a connection to your Higher Self.
+You are not content with a life that supports prayer, meditation, Reiki, walks on the beach at sunset, peace, and a connection to your Higher Self.
 You want too much.
 When we pray, we ask for just a drop.
-And if we receive a drop we are grateful.
-Every now and then we may get a whole spoonful, but to receive a whole spoonful every day would be too much for our system to handle.
+And if we receive a drop, we are grateful.
+Every now and then, we may get a whole spoonful, but receiving a whole spoonful every day would be too much for our system to handle.
 Besides, who needs that much Divine Love and Wisdom?
-You have spiritual greed and gluttony and you want a full glass every time you pray, every time you meditate and every time you stare at the ocean while the sun is setting.
+You have spiritual greed and gluttony, and you want a full glass every time you pray, every time you meditate, and every time you stare at the ocean while the sun is setting.
 It is time for you to gain some humility.
 Spiritual greed and gluttony are selfish and self-centered.”

-I remember the teaching being shorter and more concise but I think this at least conveys the message.
+I remember the teaching being more concise, but I think this at least conveys the message.
 I am sure you can see why I was furious.
 A few days into Dark Night Of The Soul, I felt like I was hit by the proverbial “spiritual 2 x 4”!

 Spiritual Greed and Gluttony – Dark Night of The Soul in Pop Culture

-The phrase Dark Night Of The Soul is used often in pop culture.
-I wonder how many people who use the phrase when describing a particularly challenging time in life have actually read, and possibly more important, meditated on the real poem and its meanings?
+The phrase Dark Night Of The Soul is often used in pop culture.
+I wonder how many people who use the phrase when describing a particularly challenging time in life have actually read and, possibly more importantly, meditated on the real poem and its meanings?
 If you have not read Dark Night Of The Soul, I encourage you to do so.
-If the words God, Jesus, Christ or any other Catholic terms feel like an obstacle to you, I invite you to receive the Spiritual Teachings and not let religion, intellect or ego get in the way.
+If the words God, Jesus, Christ, or any other Catholic terms feel like an obstacle to you, I invite you to receive the Spiritual Teachings and not let religion, intellect, or ego get in the way.

 Spiritual Greed and Gluttony and The Concept of More

-I think it is very easy with all the conferences, trainings, seminars and classes available to us today to continually think we need more – more wisdom, more knowledge, and just plain old more.
+With all the conferences, trainings, seminars, and classes available to us today, it is very easy to continually think we need more—more wisdom, more knowledge, and just plain old more.
 This does not even take into account all that we have access to on the Internet.
 In our culture, the concept of more is at the center of our value system.
 Why would our spiritual journey be exempt from the belief that we always need more?

 How much is enough Divine Love and Wisdom?
 For me, enough is when I feel present in my body and the connection to my Higher Self with an Inner sense that I can share Divine Love and Wisdom throughout the day with everyone and everything I come in contact with.
 That is enough!
 Why would I need more?